dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 We have [template information and consent sheets](https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) that will work for most research activities.

 If we are following our client's consent practices, they will provide the template to use.
-But we make sure the materials clearly describe dxw’s involvement in the research, and how we will share research data and findings.
+But we always make sure the materials clearly describe dxw’s involvement in the research, and how we will share research data and findings.

 If the available templates do not cover the research activities you are doing, speak to the Head of User Research.
 For example, if you are observing a sensitive activity and have agreed a specific approach to protecting participant privacy.